openaps/openomni/README.md

 # omnidocs
-Docs related to better understanding omni device communication
+Docs related to better understanding omni device communication.

 =======
-##### ** Please note this is a project created to better understand how the omnipod communicates **
+##### ** Please note the below is notes about a project created to better understand how the omnipod communicates **

 #### RF HARDWARE used to RECEIVE transmissions from PDM or Pod
 @dan, @larsonlr, @seattlebrighton using rfcat, as described here: